OMEGA VS IWC | Full Comparison

 Resale Value of Omega's watches compared to IWC Schaffhausen

 Is there a difference in resale value between the two?
 I won't say a broad brush statement like "IWC and Omega are both pretty equally matched when it comes to resale value".
 It's just not that straightforward.
-Oftentimes you will find certain models such as limited editions and numbered editions that are more likely to fetch back a higher percentage of your principal cost.
-Of course, the resell value would not only depend on the model of the watch itself but the condition that the watch is in; If, when and where it was serviced as well as if it comes with all original documents and the original box.
+Oftentimes in your search, you will find certain models such as limited editions and numbered editions that are more likely to fetch back a higher percentage of your principal cost.
+Of course, the resell value would not only depend on the model of the watch itself but the condition that the watch is in; If, when, and where you had to give it in for service, as well as if it comes with all original documents and the original box.

 Who makes better watches, Omega or IWC?

 That being said, Omega is not without its own list of merits when it comes to watchmaking.
 They are a highly innovative brand and thanks to their Si14 springs and other silicone-based components they have possibly the most magnetic resistant watches to call their own.
 They have also made great leaps in terms of raising the accuracy and reliability of their watches.
-Their Master Chronometers found in the Globemaster series have unbelievable accuracy for a mechanical watch and they are certified both by COSC and METAS.
+Their Master Chronometers found in the Globemaster series and many others have unbelievable accuracy for a mechanical watch and they are certified both by COSC and METAS.
+This marks a new page in Omega's history where they can possibly one day compete with a more upper-market and popular brand; Rolex.

 Which Brand Has A Better Warranty?